ZhenghLi/Automated-Detection-of-Equine-Facial-Action-Units/README.md

 We employed Yolov3-tiny for ROI Detector: https://github.com/ultralytics/yolov3
 Remember to change the filters and classes in the yolov3-tiny.cfg for the detection of one class.

 Since Yolov3-tiny does not work well for small objects, we first detected the face regions and then detected eye/lower face regions from cropped face regions.
+The cropped eye/lower face regions will have the same label as the raw frames within these regions, and will be resized as 64x64 as the input to these modified models.